 This training program, under co-sponsorship from the Department of Pediatrics and the Department of Medicine, is open to physicians who have completed training in clinical specialties such as pediatrics, internal medicine, or other relevant specialties.

-You can apply for a fellowship using the Electronic Residency Application Service (ERAS) starting July 15, 2019 for a fellowship starting in July of 2020.
-We will review you file when it is complete and contact you regarding an interview.
+Applicant should submit their applications using the Electronic Residency Application Service (ERAS) starting July 15, 2019 for a fellowship starting in July of 2020.
+We will review your file when it is complete and contact you regarding an interview.
 We participate in the NRMP Fellowship Matching Program.

 Miguel del Campo, MD, PhD